Curious about scuba diving? Do you want to learn to scuba dive?Read on to see what you need before taking that first dive!

 A Dive Watch

 This watch specially made for underwater diving allows you to keep track of time when you are deep in the sea.
 There as numerous diver watch versions available in the market today but the underlying feature to look out for is a watch’s water resistance capacity of at least 100 meters or 330ft underwater.
+To maintain the quality of your watch, try the Tag Heuer service for you to use your watch in the long run.

 There are luxury watches that bypass this threshold with some even fitted with helium escape valves which allow gasses that have built-up during a dive to be released from the watch.